puppetlabs/trapperkeeper-webserver-jetty9/README.md

 #### `add-proxy-route`

 `add-proxy-route` is used to configure certain routes to be proxied to another host.
-This function takes two arguments: `[target path]`.  `path` is the URL prefix for requests that you wish to proxy.  `target` is a map that controls how matching requests will be proxied; here are the keys that you may include in the `target`
+This function will accept two or three arguments: `[target path]`, or `[target path options]`.

+`path` is the URL prefix for requests that you wish to proxy.

+`target` is a map that controls how matching requests will be proxied; here are the keys required in the `target` map:
-map:

 * `:host`: required; a string representing the host or IP to proxy requests to.
 * `:port`: required; an integer representing the port on the remote host that requests should be proxied to.
 * `:path`: required; the URL prefix that should be prepended to all proxied requests.

+`options`, if provided, is a map containing optional configuration for the proxy
+route:

 * `:scheme`: optional; legal values are `:orig`, `:http`, and `:https`.
 If you specify `:http` or `:https`, then all proxied requests will use the specified scheme.
 The default value is `:orig`, which means that proxied requests will